Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Complexity of the SPS Problem

-\textit{(2) \textsf{NEXPTIME}-hardness.} In~\cite{DBLP:conf/concur/BruyereRT21}, the Boolean variant of the SPS problem is proved to be \textsf{NEXPTIME}-complete.
+Let us finally study the \textsf{NEXPTIME}-hardness of the SPS problem.
+In~\cite{DBLP:conf/concur/BruyereRT21}, the Boolean variant of the SPS problem is proved to be \textsf{NEXPTIME}-complete.
 It can be reduced to its quantitative variant by labeling each edge with a weight equal to $0$ and by considering a bound $B$ equal to $0$.
-Hence the value and cost components are either equal to $0$ or $\infty$.
+Hence the \textsf{val} and \textsf{cost} components are either equal to $0$ or $\infty$.
 It follows that the (quantitative) SPS problem is \textsf{NEXPTIME}-hard. \end{proof}